geofromkc/WinemakerRecordKeeper/README.md

 	--verbose
 '''

 The output file will install the application as a standard Windows program.
+During the initial install, the user will be prompted to download the install guide, if desired.

 ### Executing the program